fixm-ccb/sandbox/docs/topic1/refering_to_fixm_um.md

 ## URL structure

-The URLs for the encoding guidance are structured as follows:
+The URLs for the encoding guidance of the FIXM User Manual are structured as follows:

 ```mermaid
 flowchart LR